 Stonehill College, an academic community within the Catholic tradition, committed to its Holy Cross roots, holds high expectations for how its members live and interact with one another.
 At the heart of these expectations is a respect for self and others.
-Specifically, Stonehill is committed to developing the moral, spiritual, intellectual and social competencies of our community.
-In search of this ideal, Stonehill endeavors to create an environment in which integrated learning is a shared responsibility, pursued in the classroom and laboratory, co- curricular and extra-curricular activities, athletic fields, residence halls, dining room and chapel.
+Specifically, Stonehill is committed to developing the moral, spiritual, intellectual, and social competencies of our community.
+In search of this ideal, Stonehill endeavors to create an environment in which integrated learning is a shared responsibility, pursued in the classroom and laboratory, co- curricular and extra-curricular activities, athletic fields, residence halls, dining room, and chapels.
 These expectations and competencies are our Community Standards.

 Students are accountable for their actions as a necessary part of community life.
-By voluntarily choosing to affiliate with Stonehill College, students acknowledge to uphold these responsibilities.
+By voluntarily choosing to affiliate with Stonehill College, students agree to uphold these responsibilities.

-The purpose of a formal discipline hearing is to review statements from a charged student, complainant, or person who believes he/she was the victim of a student’s misconduct, and witnesses with knowledge of the incident.
-A determination will be made as to whether or not the charged student violated the Community Standards.
+The purpose of a formal conduct hearing is to review statements from a respondent, complainant, or witnesses with direct knowledge of the incident.
+A determination will be made as to whether or not the respondent violated the Community Standards.

-An informal conference is an informal meeting of a student alleged to have violated the Community Standards with a staff member, complainant, and person who believes he/she was the victim of a student’s misconduct for the purpose of achieving resolution with all parties agreeing to the outcome.
+An informal conference is an informal meeting of a student alleged to have violated the Community Standards with a staff member and complainant for the purpose of achieving resolution with all parties agreeing to the outcome.

-In determining a sanction, the AVPSA/Dean of Students, or designee, may consider the student's present demeanor, past disciplinary record, the nature of the misconduct, and the severity of any damage, injury, or harm resulting from the misconduct or other factors.
+In determining a sanction, the AVPSA/Dean of Students, or designee, may consider the student's present demeanor, past student conduct record, the nature of the misconduct, and the severity of any damage, injury, or harm resulting from the misconduct or other factors.

-The Appeals Board is comprised of the Vice President for Student Affairs, or designee, who serves as the chairperson, a faculty or staff member (appointed by the Vice President for Academic Affairs) and a student (appointed by the SGA President) to consider an appeal from the CDC’s decision as to whether a student has violated the Community Standards or from the sanctions imposed.
+The Appeals Board is comprised of the Vice President for Student Affairs, or designee, who serves as the chairperson, a faculty or staff member. and a student (appointed by the SGA President) to consider an appeal from the formal hearing decision as to whether a student has violated the Community Standards.